-Functional Capacity is the physical capacity of a school using Ministry guidelines.
-The Functional Capacity is essentially the process of adding up the number of required classrooms for enrolling students.
-It does not take into account the requirement for flexibility, and specific school prep however, area allowances for inclusive learning programs, such as learning assistance are included in the core requirements for all schools.
-Functional capacity closely mirrors the Ministry of Education Nominal capacity numbers.
+Ministry Nominal Capacity is the physical capacity of a school using Ministry guidelines.
+The Ministry Nominal Capacity is essentially the process of adding up the number of required classrooms for enrolling students.
+It does not take into account the requirement for flexibility and specific school prep, however, it does include area allowances for special education programs, such as learning assistance are included in the core requirements for all schools.

-Operational Capacity
+Operational with Portables Capacity

-Operational Capacity is the Functional Capacity of the School plus changes and/or additions to the educational spaces that have or are planned to be added to the school itself.
-In most cases the Operational Capacity will be either equal to or greater than the Functional Capacity.
-The Operational Capacity takes into account how the school is in fact used, with itinerant spaces, inclusive learning spaces, multi-purpose spaces and classrooms.
-If changes to collective agreements occur (e.g. further class size changes then the Operational Capacity could also change.
+Operational with Portables Capacity is the Ministry Nominal Capacity of the School plus changes and/or additions to the educational spaces that have or are planned to be added to the school itself.
+In most cases the Operational Capacity with Portables will be either equal to or greater than the Ministry Nominal Capacity.
+The Operational with Portables Capacity takes into account how the school is in fact used, with itinerant spaces, inclusive learning spaces, multi-purpose spaces, and classrooms.
+If changes to collective agreements occur (e.g. further class size changes then the Operational Capacity with Portables could also change).